ansible/azure-testing/guide_azure.rst

 You can control host groupings by either defining environment variables or creating an azure.ini file in your current working directory.

-Control grouping using the following variable defined in the environment:
+Control grouping using the following variables defined in the environment:

 * AZURE_GROUP_BY_RESOURCE_GROUP=yes
 * AZURE_GROUP_BY_LOCATION=yes
 * AZURE_GROUP_BY_SECURITY_GROUP=yes
 * AZURE_GROUP_BY_TAG=yes

+A sample azure.ini file is included along with the inventory script in contrib/inventory.
 An azure.ini file will contain the following:

 .. code-block:: ini

     [azure]
     # Control which resource groups are included.
-By default all resources groups are included.
+By default all resource groups are included.
-    # Set resource_groups to a comma separated list of resource groups names.
+    # Set resource_groups to a comma separated list of resource group names.
     #resource_groups=

     # Control grouping with the following boolean flags.
 Valid values: yes, no, true, false, True, False, 0, 1.